 At 7:30am, my friend Christina and I were picked up from our Cusco hostel.
-There are many hotel options of varying comfort levels in Cusco.
 We’d bought breakfast snacks in advance, and we munched on fruit and cereal bars as the tour guides piled mountain bikes on the roof of our minibus.

 Our guide, Yoel, gave us the group name ‘pumas’ and called us this for the duration of the trip.
 Also in our group were a Dutch couple, Meta and Florian, an Aussie guy, Henry, and another couple from Argentina who were doing a 3-day option and would leave us the same day.
 For those who hadn’t brought breakfast, there was a 15-minute stop over at a ‘service station’ that randomly played the exact same songs from Christina’s very eclectic iPod track list.
 Bit disconcerting to say the least…

 After a few hours’ driving up into the mountains, we pulled up into a small car park at the top of the pass and they handed out padding and helmets.
 The bikes were all placed in a line and they told us to pick one.
 In the mad scramble, during which I had no idea what constituted a good bike, I managed to claim a rickety old model with slow-reacting breaks and gears that responded 10 minutes after I’d changed them.